 You have to give a presentation, and you need advice.
 You've come to the right place.
 In this article we offer tips on giving a great presentation using PowerPoint.
 How to use PowerPoint well, and how to give a confident presentation.
-(Don't have PowerPoint?
-See How to Produce Online PowerPoint Presentations and How to use PowerPoint for free online.)

 Give better presentations using PowerPoint Section 1.
 Creating a Powerpoint document

 We'll start off by giving some general tips on putting together a PowerPoint document.
 If you are artistically challenged as me, the best tip I can give is: engage a designer to make your presentation look pretty.
 But bitter experience has told me that this is not a practical tip.
 Here is what I have learnt from cobbling together my own visual slides.

 Give better presentations using PowerPoint: Sketch out the story

 Simple, but crucial.
 Before you even open up PowerPoint, know exactly what you want to say.
 Then break up that story into slides.
 Each slide should be a talking point: something around which you can present for a minute or two.
 It's all too easy to open up PowerPoint and waste hours creating nice slides that don't help your prezzer.
 So work out what you are saying, and then when you do create a PowerPoint document, block out what each slide will be before you do anything else.

 Give better presentations using PowerPoint: Illustrate, don't repeat